 It's hard to be anonymous online.
 With most companies trying to collect personal information at every step, people are reluctant to share their data unless absolutely necessary.

 Your respondents may also be reluctant to answer online surveys to avoid follow-up emails and targeted ads.
-Or, they might not answer honestly in case you wanted to tie their negative feedback to their names.
+Or, they might not answer honestly if you want to tie their negative feedback to their names.

 Some customer surveys work perfectly well without additional information about the respondents.
 This article will help you decide if an anonymous survey is right for your use case.
 And it'll tell you how to run one with Survicate.